actions-marketplace-validations/tokku5552_obsidian-tag-organizer/CONTRIBUTING.md

 - Run `yarn lint` and `yarn format` before committing
 - Follow the TypeScript best practices
 - Write tests for new features
+- The project uses Git hooks to automatically:
+  - Format code with Prettier
+  - Check code style with ESLint
+  - Verify the build succeeds
+    when committing TypeScript files

 ## Testing